petebachant/Software_Example/README.md

 Calkit can be installed with `uv tool install calkit-python`.

-Then, to run the pipeline, which includes both the "good" and "bade" examples,
+Then, to run the pipeline, which includes both the "good" and "bad" examples,
 execute:

 ```sh